-While your children are learning from home, it is not necessary to recreate a school environment for your children to be educated.
-People have been learning long before the school system was created, and they’ll continue to learn long after this model has run its course.
+While your children are learning from home, it is unnecessary to recreate a school environment for your children to be educated.
+There are far more effective ways to ensure your children have a well-rounded education than following the school-at-home model.
+People have been learning long before the school system was created and will continue to learn long after this model has run its course.

 A Note About Publicly Funded K12 Programs